Do good social network

 Modular course-like challenges based on creators' requests

-Palta didn't fund the next round – the creator-payment model didn't fit their subscription-focused strategy.
-Looking back, wrapping up honestly was the right call.
-The team had given it two years and learned what mattered.
+Sadly, Palta didn't fund the next round and the exploration was cut short.
+The creator-payment model we proposed didn't fit their subscription-focused strategy.
+Looking back, ending it honestly was the right call.
+We had given it two years and learned what mattered most.

-Palta didn't fund the next round – the creator-payment model didn't fit their subscription-focused strategy.
-Looking back, wrapping up honestly was the right call.
-The team had given it two years and learned what mattered.
+Sadly, Palta didn't fund the next round and our exploration was cut short.
+The creator-payment model we proposed didn't fit their subscription-focused strategy.
+Looking back, ending it there was the right call.
+We had given it two years and learned what mattered most.

-Palta didn't fund the next round – the creator-payment model didn't fit their subscription-focused strategy.
-Looking back, wrapping up honestly was the right call.
-The team had given it two years and learned what mattered.
+Sadly, Palta didn't fund the next round and the exploration was cut short.
+The creator-payment model we proposed didn't fit their subscription-focused strategy.
+Looking back, ending it honestly was the right call.
+We had given it two years and learned what mattered most.

 Conclusion